𖦹

 I Miss Home documents an interaction with a compact, portable, tactile sculpture designed to evoke the idea of home while functioning as a stress-relief device.
 The work centers on the act of engaging with the object rather than the object as a standalone artifact.

-I sewed a small three-dimensional house—four walls and a slanted roof—out of soft plastic and embedded it with an Arduino, flexible tubing, and miniature air valves.
+I sewed a small three-dimensional house—four walls and a slanted roof—out of soft plastic and fit it with an Arduino, tubing, and miniature air valves.
 When powered, it slowly inhales and exhales, mimicking the rhythm of breath.

 Created during a period of homesickness, the piece reframes attachment to place through a repetitive, embodied gesture: holding, watching, and breathing alongside the form.
 Meaning accumulates through the durational interaction, positioning the experience itself as the core of the work.